Lance-Tsui/uwjob/README.md

  - GET http://127.0.0.1:8080/reportInfo
  - GET http://127.0.0.1:8080/studentPersonalInfo

- The API project should be built and run from the KtorAPI directory
+The API project should be built and run from the KtorAPI directory.
+Since the API is hosted locally, a Azure blocks unregistered IP adresses.
+Contact e2roth@uwaterloo.ca to register your IP address.